 First, the Greek word translated caught up is harpazo, the same word Paul used to describe God’s rescuing His Church from the coming wrath in 1 Thess.
 4:17 (see Part 7).
 It implies a violent seizing or snatching up by God in both Scriptures.
-The male child thus does NOT represent Jesus, for His ascension up to heaven was not a violent seizing or snatching up by God.
+The male child thus does NOT represent Jesus, for His ascension up to heaven was not a violent seizing or snatching up by God immediately after He was born.
 Furthermore, Jesus was crucified and resurrected before He ascended, and the cross does not appear in this chapter.
 Even more, this section of The Reveation of Jesus Christ is prophetic: Jesus told John in His outline of the book that this third part is what will take place later (1:19), and the word prophecy is used to describe this book in 1:3, and 22:7,10,18, & 19.
 Lastly, of course, Jesus Christ was NOT seized up to heaven by God to be protected from Satan – this male child is, as will be seen shortly.

 The second observation is that this male child is caught up… to God and His throne, where he will rule all the nations with a rod of iron.
 Here we see fulfillment of Jesus’ promise to the Laodicean overcomers: He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on His throne (3:21), as we saw fulfilled also by the raptured Church symbolized as the twenty-four elders on thrones in Rev. 4 and 5 and in 11:16 (see above).